paulosuzart/paulosuzart.github.io/_posts/2018-08-08-jooby-rx-java-hystrix.md

 # The Hystrix Command

 But how invalid requests to our service provider are being handled?
 The code looks plain with few or no handling of errors at all.
-The trick is in our `weatherClient` that uses Hystrix to handle that.
+The trick is in our `weatherClient` that uses a Hystrix Command to handle that.
 Take a look:

 ```java
 // WeatherClient.java